Poor person

+Worldwide

-Poor person in the United Kingdom
+United Kingdom

 The Process and Costs of Filing Suit in Equity by given the segmented nature of the legal field in Early Modern England and the fact that litigants had to enlist and pay several legal professionals to participate in the legal system, filing a lawsuit remained costly.
 Moreover, litigation in equity courts was more expensive than in the common law courts as trials proceeded via written pleadings, rather than solely through oral argument.
 The in forma pauperis procedure provided an alternative to these costs for those who managed to draw its benefit.
 Lawsuits followed a series of procedural steps in courts of equity, with pleadings going back and forth between the parties.
 Each step imposed an additional cost on the litigant (around £4, or approximately $1401 today) and a plethora of fees for pleadings, copying documents, summons, joinder, discovery, or collection of evidence.
 Despite the incomplete evidence that remains on legal costs in Early Modern England, the surviving accounts reveal that normal litigation was a relatively expensive undertaking.
 As a result, only gentry, merchants, and artisans could afford to pursue lawsuits on a whim.
 In the Court of Requests, where in forma pauperis status was often invoked, a litigant could apply for the status through an oral motion in the court, a request in the bill of complaint, or a separate petition to the Master of Requests.
 In the petition, the poor person presented a brief summary of the cause of action alongside a statement of his or her poverty.
 The initial petition was usually written in plain language with an emphasis on the litigant's troubled circumstances.

-In the seventeenth century, English courts for the poor emphasized the following practices: "[N]o man [can] be admitted to sue in forma pauperis unless he bring[s] a testimony of credit that he hath just cause to complain; otherwise the court will be filled with clamours and vexatious suits of poor people living in remote parts.”
+In the seventeenth century, English courts for the poor emphasized the following practices: "[N]o man [can] be admitted to sue in forma pauperis unless he bring[s] a testimony of credit that he hath just cause to complain; otherwise the court will be filled with clamours and vexatious suits of poor people living in remote parts."